 Before you start worrying about the colour of your walls or what pictures to hang, you need to make sure that you have permission to go ahead with your conversion, extension or new build.

-As the UK’s first online architectural practice, we’ve helped hundreds of people to understand their permitted development rights and navigate the planning application process.
+As the UK’s leading architectural practice for everyday homeowners, we’ve helped hundreds of people to understand their permitted development rights and navigate the planning application process.

 From finding an architect who designs your vision to receiving your application decision, here are a few of our most frequently asked questions.

 Get a Resi quote in less than 60 seconds!

 Architects are amazing (we know - we employ a few!), but they can also be extremely expensive.
 If you’re planning a conversion or extension, there’s often a clear best-case scenario, so you might not need to pay someone to reinvent the wheel.
 More often than not, you just need someone to ask great questions, present you with some options and then draw up your plans.

 There’s also a myth that a small, local architect may be more engaged or involved with your project, but that isn’t necessarily true.
 Most houses in the UK share similarities based on the era in which they are built, so a firm that works nationally is potentially more likely to understand the best way to transform or add value to your home.

 We use technology and an innovative, interactive platform to make sure that we're fully engaged in your project, without charging you for any of the extras that come with physical visits or additional meetings, and we bring the collective knowledge of over 1000 successful schemes to every project we encounter.